 Three phase practice model

-The three phase practice model telescopes.
-For a student at the primary level, it is predictable.
-For a more advanced student, the three levels of practice are defined relative to the purpose of a given session.
+This three phase practice model telescopes.
+For a student at the primary level, it is helpfully predictable.
+For a more advanced student it becomes progressivley more challenging, the three levels of practice defined by factors which shift to accomodate the purpose of a given session and developmental needs of the participants.

-Phase One is fundamental, and refers to whatever has been demonstrated as basic (kihon) for the purposes of a given session.
-At the primary level, this means naming the technique in Japanese before beginning, a focus on one's own structure/posture and balance, and a slow stop-start movement in silence through each balance transition.
+Phase One is fundamental, and refers to following as specifically as possible whatever has been demonstrated as basic (kihon) for the purposes of a given period.
+At the primary level (students early in their practice), this means naming the technique in Japanese before beginning, the throwing practicioner (nage) focuses on their own structure/posture and balance, and a slow stop-start movement in silence through each balance transition.
+The receiving practicioner (uke) is helpful, most ready to move in the way appropriate to the technique.

-Phase Two is flowing (ki no nagare) and includes a scripted phrase that helps the practitioner integrate a specific concept that is vital to the martial (in confict) application of each particular technique.
-At the primary level, this means that one partner will continue the movement of the other, both speaking as they engage, with the focus of one being on the movement of and connection with the other.
+Phase Two is a blending (awase) flow (ki no nagare), opens the technique up to take in surroundings and awareness of potential other participants, and includes two scripted phrases that help the practitioners integrate a specific concept that is vital to the martial (in confict) application of each particular technique.
+At the primary level, this means that one partner will use simultaneous timing to continue the movement of the other, both speaking agreed upon words as they engage, with the focus of one being on the movement of and connection with the other.
+The receiving practicioner (uke) is neutral, only moving if their balance is taken consistently (kuzushi) in the way appropriate to the technique.

-Phase Three draws all the elements of the previous two phases together, as though committing to both awareness of an entire system and this particular moment in time, connecting different strands by making one knot (ki musubi).
-At the primary level this means uncertainty and little explicit guidance, simplifying as much as possible to move directly to a different state, to speak or not, to attack physically or not is decided in the moment, so that attention, choice, and movement must be sharp and clear.
+Phase Three draws all the elements of the previous two phases together, as though committing to both awareness of an entire system and this particular moment in time, connecting differing elements by making one beautiful knot of different strands (ki musubi)--a shared movement system around a dynamic center in a moment.
+At the primary level this means uncertainty and little explicit guidance, simplifying as much as possible to move directly to a different state, to speak or not, to attack physically or not emerges in the moment (takemusu), so that attention, choice, and movement become sharp and clear.
+The receiving practicioner is opposed and challenging, not only moving only if their balance is taken, but having their own agenda and movement still appropriate to learning the technique at an ever more advanced level.

 At an advanced level, each phase can expand into three sub-phases, for deeper integration of the process being practiced.
 For instance, a practice can: